mui/toolpad/docs/data/toolpad/getting-started/quickstart.md

 ### Assemble the UI

 1. Hover over **Component library** and drag DataGrid component into **Canvas**.
 Now repeat the process and drag an Image component on the **Canvas** as well.
-When you're done, the canvas should like like follows:
+When you're done, the canvas should look like:

    <img src="/static/toolpad/docs/quickstart/step-2.png" alt="Drag components" width="1512px" />